kidscancode/godot_guides/guides/physics_bodies.md

 ## PhysicsBody2D

-The remaining three body types derive from the `PhysicsBody2D`, an abstract base class.
+The remaining three body types derive from `PhysicsBody2D`, an abstract base class.
 You will never access this class directly, only choose one of the three body types below.

 ### StaticBody2D

-A static body is a simple body that is intended to remain stationary relative to the game world.
+A static body is a body that is intended to remain stationary relative to the game world.

 ### KinematicBody2D